MargaritaZheng/tiki_room/README.md

 # tiki_room
-lighting sequence for tiki show
+Lighting sequence for tiki show.
+Made with LightPak API for configurations with 10 LEDs.